-"DESCRIBE command" on page 102
+- "DESCRIBE command" on page 102

+- "LIST expression command" on page 148

-"SET QUALIFY command" on page 250
+- "SET QUALIFY command" on page 249

 %CAAADDRESS

 Contains the address of the Language Environment CAA control block associated with the suspended program.
 When you are running without the Language Environment run time, the value NONE is returned.